CodeReclaimers/neat-python/docs/module_summaries.rst

       :param f: The `File object <file>` to be written to.
       :type f: `file`

+  .. index:: key

   .. py:class:: DefaultGenome(key)

-    The provided genome class.
+    A :term:`genome` for generalized neural networks.
 For class requirements, see :ref:`genome-interface-label`.
+    Terminology:
+    pin - Point at which the network is conceptually connected to the external world; pins are either input or output. node - Analog of a physical neuron. connection - Connection between a pin/node output and a node's input, or between a node's output and a pin/node input. key - Identifier for an object, unique within the set of similar objects.
+    Design assumptions and conventions.
+    1. Each output pin is connected only to the output of its own unique neuron by an implicit connection with weight one.
+This connection is permanently enabled.
+    2. The output pin's key is always the same as the key for its associated neuron.
+    3. Output neurons can be modified but not deleted.
+    4. The input values are applied to the input pins unmodified.

-    :param int key: Identifier for this individual/genome.
+    :param int key: :term:`Identifier <key>` for this individual/genome.

     .. py:classmethod:: parse_config(param_dict)

       Required interface method.
-Provides default :term:`node` and :term:`connection` :term:`gene` specifications (from :py:mod:`genes`) and uses `DefaultGenomeConfig` to do the rest of the configuration.
+Provides default :term:`node` and :term:`connection` :term:`gene` specifications (from :py:mod:`genes`) and
+      uses `DefaultGenomeConfig` to do the rest of the configuration.

       :param dict param_dict: Dictionary of parameters from configuration file.
       :return: Configuration object; considered opaque by rest of code, so type may vary by implementation (here, a `DefaultGenomeConfig` instance).